ajulik1997/i14_laser/README.md

 Alternatively, you can download the latest source code from [here](http://download.savannah.gnu.org/releases/avrdude/), and compile from source.

-Flashing a `.hex` file can then be acomplished by running the following command, explained below:
+Flashing a `.hex` file can then be accomplished by running the following command, explained below:

 ```shell
 sudo avrdude -p atmega328p -P /dev/ttyACM0 -c arduino -U flash:w:arduino.hex:i
 ```

-- `sudo` to give `avrdude` permission to acces the USB device
+- `sudo` to give `avrdude` permission to access the USB device
 - `-p atmega328p` to select the part number of the microcontroller (atmega328p for my Arduino Uno)
 - `-P /dev/ttyACM0` to specify the communication port (change this if your Arduino is assigned a different port)
-- `-c arduino` to specifiy the programmer type (arduino is the safest option, but a different setting may be needed depending on your chip)
+- `-c arduino` to specify the programmer type (`arduino` is the safest option, but a different setting may be needed depending on your chip)
 - `-U flash:w:arduino.hex:i` is the command that does the actual programming
   - `flash` is the memory type we are flashing
-  - `w` specifies write mode (which usualy also carries out a verify pass after flashing)
+  - `w` specifies write mode (which usually also carries out a verify pass after flashing)
   - `arduino.hex` is the filename of the `.hex` file we are flashing (change this to your filename)
   - `i` specifies that this file has the “Intel Hex” format

-Many other options are also available, that may or not may be useful or necessary when doing your own deleopement.
+Many other options are also available, that may or not may be useful or necessary when doing your own development.
 A nice tutorial that highlights all the important options can be found [here](http://www.ladyada.net/learn/avr/avrdude.html).

 ##### Setting up USB laser as a Serial device

-When the laser is first plugged in to the Arduino, it is not recognised as a device capable of serial input/ouptut.
-Although the the laser uses a standard FTDI chip, its VID/PID is not one recognised by linux as a `ftdi_sio` device.
+When the laser is first plugged in to the Arduino, it is not recognised as a device capable of serial input/output.
+Although the laser uses a standard FTDI chip, its VID/PID is not one recognised by Linux as a `ftdi_sio` device.
 Luckily, most modern Linux distributions (including Raspbian) have FTDI drivers built into their Kernel.

 We start by creating a shell script `laserUSBtoSerial.sh` (alternatively, you can download it from [here](./laserUSBtoSerial.sh)):